-Pinguecula is a growth that looks like a yellow spot or bump on the conjunctiva.
+Pinguecula is a yellowish, raised growth on the conjunctiva.
 It’s usually on the side of the eye near your nose, but can happen on the other side too.
 A pinguecula is a deposit of protein, fat, or calcium.

-Pterygium is a growth of fleshy tissue that may start as a pinguecula.
+Pterygium is a growth of fleshy tissue (has blood vessels) that may start as a pinguecula.
 It can remain small or grow large enough to cover part of the cornea.
 When this happens, it can affect your vision.

-Both pinguecula and pterygium are believed to be caused by a combination of dry eyes and exposure to wind, dust, and ultraviolet (UV) light from the sun.
+Both pinguecula and pterygium are believed to be caused by a combination of exposure to ultraviolet (UV) light from the sun, wind and dust.